dildoran2195/sep11-freedom-project/tool/learning-log.md

     // Move the sphere upward 1/2 its height sphere.position.y = 2;
 ```
-#### I learned that light.density changed how shape is showen, either dark or light and I increased light.density.
-Diameter is width and segmnet is like size of the shape. sphere.position is where the shape is located.
+#### I learned that 'light.density' changed how shape is showen, either dark or light and I increased 'light.density'.
+'Diameter' is width and segmnet is like size of the shape or height. 'sphere.position' is where the shape is located.

 Before: